 Natasha Pike is an Irish artist with an MA in Art & Process from Crawford College of Art and Design, IRL (2019), a BA in Fine Art from Falmouth University, UK (2007) and a Foundation Diploma from Manchester Metropolitan, UK (2002).

-Together with Roisin Foley and Susan Montgomery, Natasha Pike is a founding member of The Glitter Heap; an interdisciplinary ‘meitheall’ where permaculture and biodynamic growing processes strive to inform a sustainable and supportive art practice.
+Together with Roisin Foley and Susan Montgomery, Natasha Pike is a founding member of The Glitter Heap; an interdisciplinary ‘meitheall’ where rural models and growing processes strive to inform a sustainable and supportive art practice.

 In 2020 Natasha was shortlisted for the RDS Visual Art Awards and was the recipient of the Lismore Castle Arts Graduate Award resulting in a solo exhibition at St Carthage Hall (downloadable catalogue here).
-In 2022 she contributed Vibrant Matter to the VAI News Sheet painting issue, and was also a member of the Peripheries Meet correspondence course based in Gorey School of Art, Wexford.
+In 2022 she was awarded a project studio at Backwater Artists Studios and was selected for the Peripheries Meet correspondence course based in Gorey School of Art, Wexford.
+In 2024 Natasha completed a three month studio residency at Uillinn West Cork Arts Centre.

-Evolving from her solo exhibition Tropisms and with Arts Council Bursary funding in 2021, she began work on a project called ‘Tropism’.
-Presently, it consists of a collection of commissioned essays from scientific and academic disciplines, existing as a theoretical ‘backbone’ to her artistic practice.
-This body of work champions relationships between different disciplines as they respond to a central theme and seeks to discover, in areas of overlap, what synergy may occur as a form of intersectional knowledge production.
-Nathalie Sarraute’s 1939 experimental novel provides the conceptual umbrella to develop this work, acting as a historical and philosophical framework to explore relationships with and responses to matter.
+Evolving from her solo exhibition Tropisms at Clonakilty Arts Centre (2021) and with Arts Council Bursary funding, she began work on a book project called ‘Tropism’.
+Presently, it consists of a collection of imagery and commissioned essays from scientific and academic disciplines considering reaction and response to stimulus.
+This body of work champions relationships between different disciplines as they respond to a central theme and exists as a theoretical ‘backbone’ to her artistic practice.
+Nathalie Sarraute’s 1939 experimental novel Tropisms provides the conceptual umbrella in developing this work, acting as a historical and philosophical framework to explore relationships with and responses to matter.

 Natasha has taken part in several national and international residencies and is a member of Backwater Artists Network.
 Her work is housed in the MTU Arts Office Collection and the OPW.